Spanning a length of 5,000 miles and made up of 54 distinct countries, Africa is one of the most diverse continents in the world.

 Simien Mountains, Ethiopia

-Few countries are so misunderstood as Ethiopia.
+Few countries are as misunderstood as Ethiopia.
 Its association with drought and famine mean many people don’t consider visiting it, but really it’s one of the most beautiful and distinct countries in Africa.
 As the most populated landlocked country on Earth, it’s also extraordinarily diverse, with a fascinating history and unique culture.

 But it’s Ethiopia’s landscape that’s perhaps its most powerful calling card; in particular, the Simien Mountains National Park in the far north.
 This is a land of primaeval forests, mist-wrapped peaks, alien-like plants, and exotic wildlife – and if you enjoy hiking, there are few places in Africa that’ll offer such breathtaking views.

-The Simien Mountains National Park is studded with deep ravines and jagged pinnacles, and as you trek up steep ridges, along alpine meadows, and through the fertile lowlands, you’ll be blown away by the dazzling diversity.
+The Simien Mountains National Park is studded with deep ravines and jagged pinnacles, and as you trek up steep ridges, along alpine meadows, and through the fertile lowlands, you’ll likely be blown away by the dazzling diversity.
 From the top of sheer cliffs, you can look down onto thundering waterfalls, forested valleys, and rocky turrets shrouded by ribbons of mist.

 But the wildlife here is no less special.
 The mountains are home to the walia ibex, the gelada baboon, and the Ethiopian wolf, as well as leopards, desert lynxes, spotted hyenas, and golden jackals.
 Thick-billed ravens and bearded vultures also soar through the sky.